 But will an introduction by a former Head of State prove catching?
 Will other leaders look to their predecessors to introduce them or share the same platform?
-That’s the problem.
+So, that’s the problem.

-In Britain that’s not quite crystal clear.
-Yes, Britain’s Nick Clegg the leader of the Liberal Democrats referred to a former leader, Paddy Ashdown, in his conference speech.
+In Britain it’s not quite crystal clear.
+Yes, Britain’s Nick Clegg the leader of the Liberal Democrats referred to a former leader, Paddy Ashdown, in his 2011 conference speech.
 It’s Mr Ashdown who’s charged with leading the party’s next election strategy.
 A tough job for the ex-Marine.

 One unionist leader has even called for a purge of Blairites this week, so we can’t really expect Tony Blair to share the podium let alone give a speech of support.

 And the chances of Gordon Brown being mentioned, let alone giving a speech, are fanciful.

 And the conservatives?
 Yes, former leader William Hague will be ready with a speech or two.
 But there’s no realistic opening for nominating speeches from the likes of John Major or Michael Howard.

 The challenge is the association with past events.
 Past problems.

 You could argue the same for former President Bill Clinton.
 But there’s more to Bill Clinton than the past.
 He still represents the future.
 Being married to Hilary can’t be overlooked.
 But slimmer and fitter than he was as President he still looks like he has a lot to give…speeches included.